S

 Exercise

 As a highly athletic breed, the Saluki needs a substantial amount of exercise, probably at least an hour a day.
 Long walks, games, sports, and vigorous running should be done in some combination.
 It should excel most of all at speed and agility challenges.
-Since this dog does tend to run off or chase smaller animals, it should not be left off the leash unless it has a fenced yard to run around in.
+Since this dog tends to run off or chase smaller animals, it should not be left off the leash unless it has a fenced yard to run around in.
 Even then, you should keep an eye on this dog, since it is a clever escape artist.

 Oldest Dog Breeds - Saluki